 MACI received marketing authorization in Europe in June 2013 by meeting the requirements of the Advanced Therapy and Medicinal Product (ATMP) guidelines based on the results of the SUMMIT trial in which MACI was manufactured at, and supplied from, our Cambridge, Massachusetts site.
 MACI became available in the EU in 2000 and Australia in 2002.
-We temporarily suspended the marketing of MACI in Europe as of September 2014 primarily due to low utilization and an unfavorable pricing environment.
-Lifting of the suspension has been pending the registration of a new manufacturing facility in Europe prior to the 5 year renewal deadline of June 2018.
-In consultation with the EMA and Danish Authorities, we have explored the option of using the current Cambridge, Massachusetts manufacturing facility to supply product to the EU.
-However, the differences between FDA regulations and European regulations governing tissue engineered ATMPs would require significant infrastructure changes that make lifting the suspension in the EU not feasible at this time.
-Therefore, the European manufacturing authorization for MACI will expire by its terms at the end of June 2018.
+We suspended the marketing of MACI in Europe as of September 2014 primarily due to low utilization and an unfavorable pricing environment.
+Lifting of the suspension would have required the registration of a new manufacturing facility in Europe prior to the 5 year renewal deadline of June 2018 and was not feasible by the deadline.
+Therefore, the European manufacturing authorization for MACI expired by its terms at the end of June 2018.
+Sanofi had discontinued Australian operations and commercialization prior to our purchase of MACI.